 Philippus Aureolus Theophrastus Bombast of Hohenheim was born near the city of Zurich in the year 1493.
 Like Agrippa, Paracelsus was a descendent of an old and celebrated family.
-His father was a relation of the Grand Master of the Order of the Knights of St. John. father of Paracelsus was a physician, who taught him the rudiments of alchemy, surgery, and medicine. attendance at the University of Basle, he received instruction from Trithemius, "and it was under this teacher that his talents for the study of occultism were especially cultivated and brought into practical use.
-His love for the occult sciences led him into the laboratory of the rich Sigismund Fugger, at Schwartz, in Tyrol, who, like the abbot, was a celebrated alchemist."
-1 Then, like Erigena of old, he travelled a good deal.
+His father was a relation of the Grand Master of the Order of the Knights of St. John.
+The father of Paracelsus was a physician, who taught him the rudiments of alchemy, surgery, and medicine.
+After attendance at the University of Basle, he received instruction from Trithemius, "and it was under this teacher that his talents for the study of occultism were especially cultivated and brought into practical use.
+His love for the occult sciences led him into the laboratory of the rich Sigismund Fugger, at Schwartz, in Tyrol, who, like the abbot, was a celebrated alchemist."1 Then, like Erigena of old, he travelled a good deal.
 From Russia, it is said, he went to India, and also visited Constantinople about the year 1521.
 He was all his life a wanderer, willing to learn from the most unlikely and vulgar sources.
-Paracelsus went to Basle.
+In 1525, Paracelsus went to Basle.
 He was appointed Professor of Medicine and Surgery there, but falling into some disputes with the other medical men and the apothecaries of the city, he had to leave, resuming his former strolling life.
 Being invited to Salzburg by the Prince Palatine, he died there in 1541, after a short sickness, the event not free from suspicion of murder.
 Paracelsus was a firm believer in the doctrine of Christianity.
 "Faith," he says, "is a luminous star that leads the honest seeker into the mysteries of nature.
-You must seek your point of gravity in God, and put your trust into an honest, divine, sincere, pure and strong faith, and cling to it with your whole heart, soul, sense, and thought, full of love and confidence. possess such a faith, God (wisdom) will not withhold his truth from you, but will reveal his works to you, credibly, visibly, and consolingly."
+You must seek your point of gravity in God, and put your trust into an honest, divine, sincere, pure and strong faith, and cling to it with your whole heart, soul, sense, and thought, full of love and confidence.
+If you possess such a faith, God (wisdom) will not withhold his truth from you, but will reveal his works to you, credibly, visibly, and consolingly."
 2

-De Occulta Philosophia, quoted, Isis Revealed, i.
-280. De Occulta Philosophia, quoted by Morley, i.
-116. Morley, ii.
-312,
+1 De Occulta Philosophia, quoted, Isis Revealed, i.
+280. 2 De Occulta Philosophia, quoted by Morley, i.
+116.

+3 Morley, ii.
+312.

 "All spring from the mysterium magnum, which is eternal life, and therefore the spiritual elements, and all the beings that have been formed of such elements, must be eternal; just as a flower consists of elements similar to those of the plant on which it grows.
-Nature, being the universe, is one, and its origin can be only one eternal It is an organism in which all natural things harmonize and sympathise with each other.
-It is the Everything is the product of one universal macrocosm.
+Nature, being the universe, is one, and its origin can be only one eternal unity.
+It is an organism in which all natural things harmonize and sympathise with each other.
+It is the macrocosm.
+Everything is the product of one universal creative effort; the macrocosm and man (the microcosm) are one.
+They are one constellation, one influence, one breath, one harmony, one time, one metal, one fruit."1

-Hartmann, Life of Paracelsus, 4.
-Hartmann's Paracelsus, 12.
+1 Hartmann, Lifo of Paracelsus, 4.
+2 Hartmann's Paracelsus, 12.